-Read on for some tips on how to safely wrap and pack your stereo for your move.
+Here are some useful tips on how to pack your stereo for a move.

 Preparing and packing your stereo

-- Organize all wires and cords and tie them together to avoid tangling.
-Before you pack your stereo, unplug all wires from any outlets and neatly arrange them, tying them together with string, zip ties or rubber bands.
-Secure them to the stereo with a piece of tape to avoid any wires from becoming tangled during the move.
+- Organize all wires and cords and tie them together to avoid tangling : Before packing your stereo, unplug all wires from the outlets, arrange them neatly, and tie them together using string, zip ties or rubber bands.
+Then secure the wires to the stereo with a piece of tape to keep them from getting tangled during the move.

-- Wrap the stereo and all speakers in at least two layers of bubble wrap or newsprint.
-To add a few layers or protection before placing it in its box, carefully wrap your stereo in a few layers of protective wrapping such as newspaper or bubble wrap to prevent it from becoming scratched or damaged.
-The interior components of stereos and sound systems contain small, fragile parts that can cause permanent damage to the unit if dislodged, so a few added layers of protection can never hurt.
+- Wrap the stereo and speakers in at least two layers of bubble wrap or newsprint : For enhanced protection, wrap the stereo in a few layers of newspaper or bubble wrap to prevent it from getting scratched or damaged.
+This is important because the interior components of the device are quite fragile, and it can cause permanent damage to the unit if they are dislodged or broken.

-- If you don't have the original box, you may also use a special electronics box.
-You can obtain these electronics boxes from our moving supplies page or contact a local moving company who may be able to supply these boxes for you.
+- If you don't have the original box, use a special electronics box : You can obtain these special electronics boxes from our moving supplies page or contact a local moving company who may be able to supply these boxes for you.

-- Add additional protection and cushioning to the inside of the box.
-After placing the stereo into its box, fill all remaining empty space inside with additional cushioning to prevent the stereo from being knocked around in transit.
-Use crumpled up newspaper, rolled-up bubble wrap or even Styrofoam packing peanuts to make sure that the stereo fits snugly inside the box and won't move around during the move.
-If you have the protective Styrofoam inserts that came in the stereo's original packaging and were molded to fit your particular model, that's even better.
+- Add protection and cushioning to the inside of the box : Once the stereo is well-wrapped, place it inside the box and fill in the empty space with additional cushioning to prevent the stereo from being knocked around in transit.
+You can use crumpled newspaper, rolled up bubble wrap, or even Styrofoam packing peanuts to make the stereo fit snugly inside the box.
+It would be even better if you can use the protective Styrofoam inserts that came with the stereo's original packaging.

 Moving and loading your stereo

-No matter how well you pack and wrap your stereo unit, placing it in a bad spot on the moving truck (like burying it underneath stacks of boxes or sandwiched in between a dresser and a sofa) can cause damage.
-Here are some tips on how to load your stereo:
+No matter how well you pack and wrap your stereo unit, placing it in a bad spot on the moving truck (like burying it underneath stacks of boxes or sandwiched between a dresser and a sofa) can lead to it being damaged during transit.
+Here are some tips on how to load your stereo the proper way:

-- Load your stereo onto the moving truck carefully.
-When loading your stereo, be sure to place it in a safe place on the truck and not stacked beneath heavy boxes that can damage the stereo.
-Place it against the back wall of the truck or against one of the sides to keep it stable and secure during the move.
+- Load your stereo onto the moving truck carefully : When loading your stereo, be sure to place it in a safe place on the truck.
+The best place is against the back wall of the truck or against one of the sides to keep it stable and secure during the move.

-- Make sure to clearly label the box.
-Before loading your stereo, make sure to clearly mark the box so the movers know that there is fragile electronic equipment inside and won't place it underneath anything heavy.
+- Make sure to clearly label the box : Before loading your stereo onto the truck make sure to clearly label the box "fragile" so the movers know to handle it carefully and not place it underneath any heavy objects.

 Hire professional movers

-To find movers in your area that can assist you with packing and moving your stereo, simply visit the front page of Movers.com and fill out our free and easy-to-use quote form at the top of the page.
+To find movers in your area that can assist you with packing and moving your stereo, simply visit the home page of Movers.com and fill out our free, easy-to-use quote form at the top of the page.
 You'll then be contacted by up to seven moving companies that will provide you with a no-obligation estimate for your move.